microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

     {}
     ```

-    The `vcpkg.json` file serves as the foundation to integrate vcpkg in your C++ project.
-Initially, the file contains an empty JSON object; additional attributes like dependencies and supported features can be added as your project grows.

     The `vcpkg-configuration.json` file serves a different purpose.
 This file allows full control over your dependencies' sources and it's out of scope for this tutorial.

-    For this tutorial, all the dependencies come from the vcpkg registry at <https://github.com/Microsoft/vcpkg>.
-When there's no explicit configuration provided, vcpkg uses this registry as default.

 ## 2 - Add dependencies and project files